Member | Established: 1945 | Member

 Current Status: Sustain

-Among its members, the CNOEC supports the implementation of IFRS by developing and maintaining a dedicated IFRS website; distributing information on the standards through various means, such as its website, its quarterly newsletter on IFRS implementation and its monthly professional magazines; and answering technical questions from its members on IFRS.
+Among its members, CNOEC supports the implementation of IFRS Accounting Standards through a dedicated IFRS website, regular dissemination of information through newsletters, its website, and professional magazines, and by responding to technical questions from members.

 Current Status: Sustain